-HUMANITARIAN EFFORTS: The Skoll Foundation has helped champion a variety of humanitarian causes, including work to protect civilians from armed conflict, remove landmines from war-torn areas and rehabilitate land, fight human trafficking and the conscription of child soldiers, improve countries' legal systems and access to justice, and create popular support and pressure for a two state solution in Israel and Palestine.
-Skoll also financed The Gandhi Project in partnership with Relief International which created an Arabic version of the film Ghandi.
+HUMANITARIAN EFFORTS: The Skoll Foundation has championed a variety of humanitarian causes, including work to protect civilians from armed conflict, remove landmines from war-torn areas and rehabilitate land, fight human trafficking and the conscription of child soldiers, improve countries' legal systems and access to justice, and create popular support and pressure for a two-state solution in Israel and Palestine.
+Skoll also financed the Gandhi Project in partnership with Relief International, which created an Arabic version of the film Gandhi.
 They used Palestinian voice actors and artists to make the film particularly relevant to Palestinians.

 SOCIAL CHANGE: Skoll founded Participant Media because he believes that "a story well-told has the power to ignite positive social change."
 In 2014, he launched the Center for Social Impact Entertainment at UCLA with a $10 Million donation.